 Robb Wolff wrote an excellent review of this latest documentary in a series of health biased documentaries.
 It’s a long read but it shows where the advice given in What the Health is disputable and at times simply wrong when it comes to nutritional science.
 Read it at https://robbwolf.com/2017/07/03/what-the-health-a-wolfs-eye-review/.
 His article is chock-full of links to nutritional studies.
-Another great site to find unbiased nutritional advice with heaps of links to studies is that of Authority Nutrition.
-And then there’s Dr Mark Hyman who delivers easy to digest (no pun intended…) nutritional advice that will help you find the truth behind certain fads and conflicting information.
+Another great site to find unbiased nutritional advice with heaps of links to studies is that of Dr Mark Hyman who delivers easy to digest (no pun intended…) nutritional advice that will help you find the truth behind certain fads and conflicting information.

 p.s. and spoiler alert: the documentary has a vegan agenda.
 I fully support the ethical side of veganism and believe that not only should we drastically reduce our meat, fish and other animal food intake if we wish to keep our environment healthy, we should also be aware of the terrible quality of factory farmed meat, fish, eggs and dairy and the negative health effects it has on us not to mention the terrible life animals endure for the sake of our dietary wishes.
 If you do wish to eat animal products, please choose carefully.
 Choose organic meats, wild fish and organic eggs, and best to keep dairy intake to a minimum.
 Also greatly reduce your consumption of animal foods.
 We don’t need meat every day for every meal.
 Eat veggies, and eat heaps of them!